CedricFauth/Thesis-Watcher-Informatik-Uni-Hannover/CONTRIBUTING.md

    |- ...
 ```

+## Fixing Bugs
+Feel free to create pull requests for fixed bugs.

+## Improving code other than adding a new site
+Feel free to create pull requests!

 ## Adding a new site

 What you need to know in advance: BeautifulSoup4, basic knowledge of python modules